 One of the latest exploratory data analysis libraries is a new open-source Python library called Sweetviz, for just the purposes of finding out data types, missing information, distribution of values, correlations, etc. Find out more about the library and how to use it here.

-- Powerful Exploratory Data Analysis in just two lines of code [Silver Blog]
+- Powerful Exploratory Data Analysis in just two lines of code [Gold Blog]

 EDA is a fundamental early process for any Data Science investigation.
 Typical approaches for visualization and exploration are powerful, but can be cumbersome for getting to the heart of your data.
 Now, you can get to know your data much faster with only a few lines of code... and it might even be fun!

-- Telling a Great Data Story: A Visualization Decision Tree [Silver Blog]
+- Telling a Great Data Story: A Visualization Decision Tree [Platinum Blog]

 Pick your visualizations strategically.
 They need to tell a story.

-- How to create stunning visualizations using python from scratch [Gold Blog]
+- How to create stunning visualizations using python from scratch [Platinum Blog]

 Data science and data analytics can be beautiful things.
 Not only because of the insights and enhancements to decision-making they can provide, but because of the rich visualizations about the data that can be created.
 Following this step-by-step guide using the Matplotlib and Seaborn libraries will help you improve the presentation and effective communication of your work.